vis-kid/octopress_drafts_previewer/source/_posts/2015-12-28-Middleman-Basics-05-Podcast-03.markdown

 {% img /images/middleman/middleman_05_build/index-list-long-with-small-podcast.png %}

-Getting there.
-Let’s shorten the displayed text as well before we apply a few styles.
+Next I wanna shorten the displayed text as well before we apply a few styles.
 In the index list we only want to see something like a 300 character summary—not too much but definitely also not too little text.
 Experiment on your own and see what works best for your needs.

 First we need to add the gem `Nokogiri` to our `Gemfile`, bundle it and adjust `source/index.html.erb` a bit.